JayasuriyaR13/mainproject/README.md

 # mainproject
 Hello everyone!, welecome
-My project in Masters computer Applications(MCA) main project Title:"Reviews on crop prediction using Machine Learning in Agriculture" During date: 2024 March to 2024 August
+My project in Masters computer Applications(MCA) main project Title:**"Reviews on crop prediction using Machine Learning in Agriculture" ** During date: 2024 March to 2024 August

 Desscription : My project about the crop prediction using machine learning algorithms for Random forest and decision trees Algorithms, I developing website and webpages for crop prediction. the using technologies in the Frontend:Html, css and Javascript, Backend:python, Database:MYSQL, Dataset:csv file format and csv(comma seperated values),Tools: visual code studio, Anaconda prompt, mysql server xamp, browser.
 Crop prediction is based on five key domains: yield, water, fertilizer, crop recommendation, and weather application.
 Generally, prediction is done using algorithms like Random Forest and Decision Trees to enhance accuracy and analyze historical data.
 This improves crop and soil conditions, helping farmers implement new features and technologies to upgrade their planning and farming practices.